SyedAzib/SyedAzib/README.md

 ## 🤝 Let's Connect

-I'm actively looking for **internships, junior data roles, and freelance projects** in data analysis and ML.
+I'm actively looking for **data analyst internships, junior roles, and freelance projects**.

-If you have an opportunity or just want to connect — reach out:
+If you have an opportunity or want to collaborate — let's talk:

 📧 **azibwaseem0@gmail.com**
 💼 **[LinkedIn](https://www.linkedin.com/in/syed-azib-waseem-815a01281)**